polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 E.g. means "for example" and is used to give a (usually non-exhaustive) example.

-> Substrate includes several modules (e.g., balances, consensus, assets) to help you construct your runtime.
+> Substrate includes several modules (e.g., Balances, Consensus, Assets) to help you construct your runtime.

 I.e. means "in other words" and is used for further clarification.